 ACBS provides baseline data from which to compare future population trends for all coastal residing species and can serve as a bioindicator of coastal ecosystem health and population effects by human-induced threats as well as natural disturbances such as hurricanes, flooding, or storm surge.
 The ACBS program has engaged thousands of volunteers since launching in 2011.
 Frequent surveys during migratory and winter periods are not only used to understand how waterbirds use coastal habitats locally and across the northern Gulf of Mexico but are consistent with monitoring priorities developed by national waterbird and shorebird conservation plans.
 In addition, ACBS data aligns with International Shorebird Surveys, the primary tool for understanding migratory shorebird population trends across the Western Hemisphere.

 Alabama’s coastal habitats (beaches, marshes, and islands) provide critical nesting, foraging, and overwintering grounds for many species of shorebirds and seabirds.
 These habitats represent highly dynamic ecosystems that are particularly sensitive to erosion, sea-level rise, annual weather and tidal regimes, climate change, and human development and disturbance.
 Coastal birds, and especially those that nest on beachfronts, are particularly threatened by these pressures and are exceptionally sensitive to human recreational disturbances.
-These disturbances expose the birds’ well camouflaged eggs and chicks to direct sun exposure and predation.
-Additionally, mammalian predators can be detrimental to regional populations, especially colonial nesting species like terns and skimmers.
+In addition, mammalian predators have proven to be highly detrimental to Alabama’s beach-nesting bird populations, with particularly dire consequences for colonial species like terns and skimmers.

 Surveying & Monitoring

-Birmingham Audubon staff and volunteers continue to collect ACBS data using standardized protocols at thirteen study sites across Mobile and Baldwin counties during designated survey pulses in the fall, winter, and spring.
+Alabama Audubon staff and volunteers continue to collect ACBS data using standardized protocols at thirteen study sites across Mobile and Baldwin Counties during designated survey pulses in the fall, winter, and spring.
 All coastal species are documented during surveys, with focus on the populations of Alabama’s eleven priority species (Wilson’s plover, snowy plover, piping plover, American oystercatcher, red knot, sanderling, short-billed dowitcher, least tern, black skimmer, reddish egret, and brown pelican).